foundriesio/docs/source/reference-manual/ota/targets.rst

 is where you can start to visualize a Factory.
 The :ref:`Factory Definition <ref-factory-definition>` file instructs CI what it's supposed to build when changes hit source.foundries.io.
-The default factory-definition.yml tell CI:
+The default factory-config.yml tells CI:

  * If an LmP change (lmp-manifest.git or meta-subscriber-overrides.git)
    comes in on the master branch, do a platform build and tag it with